-John Dandurand, third-year student with Multi-interest optionEmphasis, is working at AEGIS medical systems doing substance abuse work, interested in therapeutic interventions with gay males, just finished his research practicum.
-His research practicum project was looking to validate an inexpensive skin conductance assessment device using off the shelf hardware, the results indicate that the device he used (based on the Arduino, a commercially available and nexpensive microcontroller) can detect expected physiological events.
-John is amazed by the faculty and staffs availability towards students.
+John Dandurand, third-year student working at AEGIS medical systems doing substance abuse work, is interested in therapeutic interventions with gay males, and just finished his research practicum.
+His research practicum project was looking to validate an inexpensive skin conductance assessment device using off the shelf hardware.
+The results indicate that the device he used (based on the Arduino, a commercially available and inexpensive microcontroller) can detect expected physiological events.
+John is amazed by the faculty and staff availability to students on his campus.

-Shannen Vong, third-year student with Multicultural Community Clinical Psychology Emphasis, Minority Fellow, received a policy fellowship doing a 10-week summer policy internship with SAMHSA via the APA Minority Fellowship Program and will be starting her clinical practicum at Rio Hondo Community College in the fall 2013.
+Shannen Vong is a third-year student in the Multicultural Community Clinical Psychology Emphasis.
+She received a policy fellowship doing a 10-week summer policy internship with SAMHSA via the APA Minority Fellowship Program and will be starting her clinical practicum at Rio Hondo Community College in the fall.
 Shannen's research interests are in the area of coping (adaptive/maladaptive coping strategies), perceived stress, and racial identity among Asian Americans and Pacific Islanders (AAPI).
 She hopes to continue research in this area so she can help develop culturally appropriate interventions (toolkit) for AAPIs and other underserved populations.
 She recently completed a research practicum project examining coping strategies, perceived stress, and psychological well-being among Asians/Asian Americans using racial identity model as the overarching framework.

-Sheena Turner, fourth-year student with a Multicultural Community Clinical Psychology Emphasis, interested in diversity-focused education in psychology, multiple presentations, took an Introduction to Teaching Psychology course at CSPP and obtained a coveted spot teaching adjunct in Pepperdine's undergraduate program and Azusa Pacific University's Graduate Program (Masters in Clinical Psychology, MFT), teaches cross cultural, social psychology and family therapy.
-Sheena has presented with Dr. Theo Burnes on multicultural curricula in graduate training.
+Sheena Turner, fourth-year student in the Multicultural Community Clinical Psychology Emphasis, is interested in diversity-focused education in psychology.
+An experiences presenter, she took an Introduction to Teaching Psychology course at CSPP and obtained a coveted spot as an adjunct instructor in Pepperdine University's undergraduate program and Azusa Pacific University's Graduate Program (Masters in Clinical Psychology, MFT), where she has taught cross cultural, social psychology and family therapy.
+Sheena has also presented with Dr. Theo Burnes on multicultural curricula in graduate training.

-Michelle Dexter, fifth-year student with a Family and Couple Clinical Psychology Emphasis, who previously served on SGA for two years and is also involved with the local psychological association (LACPA) where she has served on various committees for the past four years.
+Michelle Dexter is a fifth-year student in the Family and Couples Emphasis who previously served on SGA for two years and is also involved with the local psychological association (LACPA) where she has served on various committees for the past four years.
 She is currently completing her dissertation using both quantitative and qualitative methods to investigate cultural variations of social support.
 Michelle also continues to engage in clinical research with her team at Harbor UCLA and Dr. Theo Burnes on transgender individuals' experiences of trauma.
-Michelle has presented her research at multiple APA conferences, as well as other local and international conferences.
-Michelle completed a clerkship at UCLA Office for Students with Disabilities, her first year practica at USC counseling center, and second year practia at UCLA DBT/Mood Disorders clinic.
-She will be starting her APA internship at USC's Counseling Center in August 2013.
+Michelle has presented her research at APA conferences, as well as other local and international conferences.
+Michelle completed a clerkship at UCLA Office for Students with Disabilities, her first year practicum at USC counseling center, a second year practicum at UCLA DBT/Mood Disorders clinic, and her APA internship at USC's Counseling Center.